sadeghmohebbi/dynamic-watermark/README.md

 }
 ```

-### Step 3: Final step is to call embed method by passing above options.
+### Step 3: Final step is to call apply method by passing above options.
 ```
 dyWatermark.apply(optionsImageWatermark, (err, isOk) => {
     if (err) throw new Error(err);